bloomcode/mobile-app-and-microservices-with-ibm-cloud/README.md

 ```
 > Note: We separated the URLs into 3 backend URLs, to be able to work with applications exposed via NodePort, If you're using Ingress or if you have a router app that frontends the communication to microservices you can just use change the app to use 1   URL here

-* Build the Ionic app
+* For running on Browser
 ```
 cd fitlead-ionic-app
 npm install